maharmstone/quibble/README.md

 ### LZO

-WinBtrfs contains portions of an early version of lzo, which is copyright 1996 Markus Oberhumer.
+btrfs-efi contains portions of an early version of lzo, which is copyright 1996 Markus Oberhumer.
 Modern versions are licensed under the GPL, but this was licensed under the LGPL, so I believe it is okay to use.